rock-symphony/rock-symphony/README.md

 - [Semantic versioning](http://semver.org/)
 - Incremental BC-breaking updates that bring something new to your symfony1 project
 - PHP 7.1 compatibility
+- Replace legacy sf1 parts with modern libraries reducing framework footprint to the very minimum

 Roadmap
 -------